oVirt/ovirt-site/source/detailedfeature/detailed-osn-integration.html.md

 *   If a network is externally provided, it will **not** be editable in oVirt, since the external provider is responsible for managing the actual network configuration.
 *   External network will always be non required.
     -   Scheduling for the cluster the network is attached to will not take the network into host selection consideration.
-    -   This effectively means that the user is responsible for quantum availability on all the hosts in a given cluster the external network is attached to.
+    -   This effectively means that the user is responsible for Neutron availability on all the hosts in a given cluster the external network is attached to.
 *   Port mirroring is not available for virtual NICs connected to external networks.
 *   Block deleting provider if there are VMs using the networks it provides.